nicholaswilde/recipes/docs/cookies-and-bars/peach-bars.md

 ### Step 3

-Score peaches along merdian into 4 quadrants using a knife.
+Score peaches along meridian into 4 quadrants using a knife.

 ### Step 4